 482 years ago today, on 29/2/1528, Patrick Hamilton was burned to death in front of the gate of St Salvator’s College, St Andrews, for preaching the doctrines of the Bible.

 The Martyrs Memorial at St Andrews was erected to the honour of Patrick Hamilton, George Wishart and other martyrs of the Reformation era.
 The initials PH and GW are set as monograms into the cobblestone paving at the places of their execution not far apart from each other.
 Wishart was burned in front of St Andrews Castle, and Hamilton in front of the gate of St Salvator’s College.
-Although 18 years separated their deaths, they were burned on the same day of the year as Hamilton died in a leap year.
+Although 18 years separated their deaths, they were burned on the same day of the year because Hamilton died in a leap year.
 Today is the anniversary of both of their deaths.

 Preparation for Reformation